Teaching English to business professionals online – with Mike O’Malley

 Adapting to teaching online

 2. Some two and a half years ago, I wrote about how my belief systems as an English language teacher have evolved since I took the CELTA course in 2006.
-This post doesn’t solely refer to my shifting attitude towards teaching methodologies.
-I also put myself in the English language learner’s shoes and put forward what I believe are the best ways to achieve fluency in English.
 How have your beliefs as a teacher changed over the years, and how do you believe English language students should go about achieving communicative competence?

 Initially, I went straight into teaching children.
 It’s the standard in Asia.
 As the only western teacher in the school, I was treated as an “entertainer” - the one who had to impress parents and keep the money cycle going.
 Teaching kids is rewarding, but I didn’t enjoy the “teaching to the test” element of it.